raspberrypi/documentation/hardware/computemodule/cm-designguide.md

 The Compute Module has 2 MIPI serial display interfaces (DSI); Interface 0 and Interface 1.

-Interface 0 is a 2-lane interface: one clock lane and two data lanes.
+Interface 0 is a two-lane interface: one clock lane and two data lanes.

-Interface 1 is a 4-lane interface: one clock lane and four data lanes.
+Interface 1 is a four-lane interface: one clock lane and four data lanes.

-Note that the Raspberry Pi Model A/B  display connector uses Interface 1, but only in a 2-lane configuration.
+Note that the Raspberry Pi Model A/B  display connector uses Interface 1, but only in a two-lane configuration.

 The display interface(s) clock and data pins must be routed as matched length, matched phase 100 ohm differential PCB traces.